dzy1011/Uni-ToD/README.md

 e.g. CUDA_VISIBLE_DEVICES=1 python eval.py --generate save/incar --dataset incar --generation_params_file config/gpt2/generation_params.json --eval_dataset test  --output_file output_incar.json
 ```

 Due to some stochastic factors(e.g., GPU and environment), it maybe need to slightly tune the hyper-parameters using grid search to reproduce the results reported in our paper.
+You can download the fine-tuned model from the following link [model_incar](https://ojs.aaai.org/index.php/AAAI/article/view/29745).

 ## Citation